Chapter 5: Micro Motifs

 Probabilistic Boolean Networks (PBNs)

 A Neo with binary nodes and stochastic activations can be naturally viewed as a probabilistic Boolean network [@shmulevich2002probabilistic].
-In the PBN framework, each node updates according to a Boolean function that is chosen probabilistically from a finite family.
+In the PBN framework, each node i updates according to a Boolean function fi that is chosen probabilistically from a finite family.
 In Neosis, the stochasticity arises not from switching among Boolean functions but from noise inside each node's activation rule.
 Nevertheless, the effective update rule can be written in the PBN form

 where the function